 Fall Lawn Care Upkeep and Preparation

 Early fall is a good time to tackle most of these items on your fall home maintenance checklist.
-It starts with seeding your lawn and refreshing those bald patches.
+Of course, not everyone has the time or energy to deal with lawn maintenance so you may want to look into full-service lawn care in Richmond, VA if you are wanting to avoid the hassle.
+If you’re wanting to do it yourself then it starts with seeding your lawn and refreshing those bald patches.
 Be sure to water your lawn during this time of year if you’re not getting enough rainfall (in cooler areas with consistent snow over the winter, your lawn will go into dormancy in late September or October and will not need to be watered).
 Apply a specific fall season fertilizer to your lawn.
 If your property has fruit bearing trees, take some time to pick up the fallen fruit.
 Continue to mow your lawn until the first freeze if necessary.
 If you raised your mower during the summer months, now is the time to lower it back down during the cooler months to between 2.5-3 inch cut.
 Many recommend mulching leaves with your mower instead of bagging them.
 You need to be aware of thatch build up over time, but mulched leaves can improve the soil, add nutrients, and best of all save you work!
 Clearly, if the leaves are so thick/dense you are unable to mow them, you’ll need to rake and bag.
 Thatch is a layer of dead and living grass shoots, stems and roots that shows up between the blades of grass of your lawn.
 This build-up happens when your lawn produces more organic debris than it can break down.
 Too much thatch can cause grass root problems, including root rot and fungus.
 A great way to prevent thatch build up, especially if you choose to mulch your leaves in the fall, is to aerate your lawn.
 Always use an aerator that pulls out plugs instead of one that punches holes in your lawn.
 When the plugs are pulled, you correct compaction and create space.
 This improves air movement into the soil allowing increased microbe activity.
 When the first freeze happens you are definitely done mowing, so empty the gas from your mower or add fuel stabilizer, and place it into storage for the winter.

 When you put the lawn mower away, depending on where you live, that’s the time to bring out the snow blower.
 Do a system check, refuel, replace spark plugs and oil if necessary and fire up the engine to make sure it’s running effectively.